-FrangloNature: Saturdays: booking and payment is via the Application Spond.
+FrangloNature:

-La maternelle des P'tits Loups & Farfadets : Once the place is accepted, parents engage themselves for the whole academic year.
-Payment is in 3 instalments (termly) or 9 (3 per term, on the 1st of each month)
+- Rencontre Familiale : booking and payment is via the Application Spond. - La maternelle des P'tits Loups & Farfadets : Once the place is accepted, parents engage themselves for the whole academic year.
+Payment is in 3 instalments (termly).

 Application

 To book a place, parents need to fill in the Membership booking form which is on our website and stating the services wished.